WaterproofWater/The-Cryptic-Oddysey-Project/README.md

   - **Hardik Jayesh Shah:** Created the contrast option, text narration, and keyboard navigation features.
   - **Harsh Bimal Mehta:** Created the progress stats and hitpoint features.

+## <sub> Uses: </sub>
+  This project is no longer receiving any new changes, as a result, this project is free for educational and personal uses as long as credits are given where it is due.
+Feel free to modify any classes to serve your needs.